Last article update: October 2nd, 2021 (10:50 pm)

 After using it for a day, I think the Quikpak K5 presents good value in its category and is worth its price at around $300-$350.
 (Sometimes it goes out of stock and dealers try to sell it for $400+ on Amazon.
 I would just wait a few weeks until it’s back in stock at regular price, it’s not worth that much.)

-In fact, I included it on my list of the best inflatable kayaks of 2021.
+In fact, I included it on this list of my favorite inflatable kayaks of 2021.

 It is aimed at beginner recreational paddlers who want to enjoy a day on the lake or even float down rivers.